RailsApps/install-rails-mac/source/index.html.md

 Install Ruby on Rails 6.0 on macOS 10.15 Catalina.
 Up-to-date and detailed instructions, plus troubleshooting, for the Rails newest release.
 How to set up and install Rails 6.0, the newest version of Rails, on macOS 10.15 Catalina.

-This is the most complete and up-to-date installation guide for Ruby on Rails on macOS and a favorite of Rails developers.
+The most complete and up-to-date installation guide for Ruby on Rails on macOS and a favorite of Rails developers.
 It explains how to set up a development environment for Rails, the same used by any professional Rails developer.

 ### If You Are New to Rails